It’s all about habitat

 Knowledge and expertise

-Michael Bollweg, a SDSU graduate with degrees in Agronomy and Ag.
-Business and co-owner of Tumbleweed Lodge with his parents Don and Judi, who have owned and operated an Agronomy distribution center for more than 40 years, have the knowledge and expertise to maintain and develop wildlife habitat that sustains abundant upland bird populations year after year.
+Michael Bollweg, is a SDSU graduate with degrees in Agronomy and Ag.
+Business and co-owner of Tumbleweed Lodge with his mother Judi.
+Judi, along with her late husband Don had owned and operated an Agronomy distribution center for more than 40 years, having the knowledge and expertise to maintain and develop wildlife habitat that sustains abundant upland bird populations year after year.
 Despite average annual rainfall of 18″, our no-till farming practices and deep wells provided abundant habitat and water sources for all upland game.
 This compliment of adequate moisture and growing conditions supports the four primary keys of our habitat development program necessary for sustaining a consistent, solid upland bird population: spring nesting cover, food source, water source, and late-season winter cover.

 Essential wildlife enhancements